What Are Agentic AI Systems and How Is SAP Using Them?

 Is agentic AI ready for production?

-It depends on the use case.
-Structured tasks with clear outcomes — invoice processing, case classification, data routing — work well in production today.
+Depends on the use case.
+Structured tasks with clear outcomes (invoice processing, case classification, data routing) work well today.
 Open-ended tasks requiring subjective judgement are still maturing.
 SAP’s Joule Studio (GA in Q1 2026) makes it easier to build and deploy custom agents, but governance and data quality remain the gatekeepers.
+I reckon that’ll be the case for another year or two at least.

 Solutions for Sales